 This subsection provides a high-level overview of our approach for establishing our upper and lower bounds.
 All the undefined terminology used here will be defined in more detail in later sections.

 We prove our upper bound \cref{thm:upperbound} using a sequence of transformations. \begin{enumerate} \item We first introduce the intermediate concept of an \textit{equality loadout} problem that replaces the inequality constraint $Ax \leq b$ with an equality $Ax = b$.
-A \emph{$k$-equality loadout} is a $k$-loadout in this revised problem.
+Accordingly, we define \emph{$k$-equality loadout} as $k$-loadout in this revised problem.
 We show that for a fixed design $(A,c)$ and for every dimension $k$, the number of $k$-loadouts is less than the number of $k$-equality loadouts (\Cref{prop:inclusion}).

 \item This allows us to focus on proving an upper bound on the number of equality loadouts.
 Here, we can exploit the dual structure of the equality LP and prove that equality loadouts belong to a cell complex $\Delta_c(A)$ that is characterized by $A$ and $c$.
 Importantly, we show that loadouts correspond to \textit{simplicial} cells in this cell complex (\Cref{lemma:loadout-simplicial}).